 4.5 The Lead Maintenance Activity (LMA) is defined in 2.1.
-MSRA/ABR contractors tasked with availability schedule management under 009-60/009-111 of NAVSEA Standard Items are considered the LMA.
+Master Agreement for Repair and Alteration of Vessels, Master Ship Repair Agreement (MSRA) and Agreement for Boat Repair (ABR) contractors tasked with availability schedule management under 009-060/009-111 of NAVSEA Standard Items are considered the LMA.

-4.6 MSRA/ABR contractors fulfilling the role of Lead Maintenance Activity under 2.1, or tasked with availability schedule managements under 009-60/009-111 of NAVSEA Standard Items are not "component contractors" and are responsible for the full scope of Repair Activity obligations under Volume IV, Chapter 10, of 2.1.
+4.6 MSRA/ABR contractors fulfilling the role of Lead Maintenance Activity under 2.1, or tasked with availability schedule managements under 009-060/009-111 of NAVSEA Standard Items are not "component contractors" and are responsible for the full scope of RA's obligations under Volume IV, Chapter 10, of 2.1.